-Homebound instruction, or “home instruction” as it is commonly called, is one of the more misunderstood concepts in public education.
-First, home instruction is unrelated to “home schooling,” which refers to the option parents have to provide educational programming for their children at home.
-In contrast, home instruction refers to the public school’s obligation to provide educational programming in the home to students who are absent from class due to a serious health condition or who have been deliberately “placed” on homebound instruction based upon an individualized assessment of a disability.
-However, “home instruction” has come to mean any services provided by schools to children who are absent from the school setting.
+Homebound instruction, or home instruction as it is commonly called, is one of the more misunderstood concepts in public education.
+First, home instruction is unrelated to home schooling, which refers to the option parents have to provide educational programming for their children at home.
+In contrast, home instruction refers specifically to the public school’s obligation to provide educational programming in the home to students who are absent from class due to a serious health condition or who have been deliberately placed on homebound instruction based upon an individualized assessment of a disability.
+Broadly, however, home instruction has come to mean any services provided by schools to children who are absent from the school setting.

 Q: How does a school district decide when to use home instruction for disabled students?

 A: Home instruction represents one of the placement options on the “continuum” available to schoolchildren with identified disabilities.
 Under the federal mandate directing that such

 students be educated in the “least restrictive environment,” instruction in the home is generally